History of Los Angeles Metro Rail and Busway: 1990–1991: The Blue Line

 The initial segment was largely at-grade, running between Pico station in Downtown Los Angeles to Anaheim Street station in Long Beach.
 A loop through downtown Long Beach opened on September 1, 1990.
-On February 14, 1991, the line was extended further to its current northern terminus at the 7th Street/Metro Center station.
+On February 14, 1991, the line was extended further to its (until 2023) northern terminus at the 7th Street/Metro Center station.
 In 1993, the 7th St/Metro Center station would become a transfer station, allowing riders to connect with the heavy rail subway Red Line.

 The route was a success, and from 1999 to 2001, the Blue Line underwent an US$11 million project to lengthen 19 of its platforms so that they could accommodate three-car trains.
 Plans were also made to extend the Blue Line north to Pasadena, but the connection across downtown was deferred, and the northern portion opened as the Gold Line in 2003.

 1993: The Red Line opens

 In 1993, the SCRTD and the LACTC were merged into the Los Angeles County Metropolitan Transportation Authority (LACMTA), now branded as Metro.
 That year, the new agency finally opened its underground subway, dubbed the Red Line.
 The first segment was designated MOS-1, consisted of five stations from Union Station to Westlake/MacArthur Park, and opened on January 30, 1993.

 Ridership on the short line was slow at first, basically serving as a lunch-time shuttle for downtown workers, and connecting them with Metrolink trains at the beginning and end of the work day.
-Over time, the line, along with the Walt Disney Concert Hall and Staples Center at either end of downtown, helped transform the area, which was then thought of as a daytime work destination that one avoided at night, into a “live, work and play” area that continues to draw new residents, cultural venues and entertainment centers.
+Over time, the line, along with the Walt Disney Concert Hall and Staples Center at either end of downtown, helped transform the area, which was then thought of as a daytime work destination that one avoided at night, into a "live, work and play" area that continues to draw new residents, cultural venues and entertainment centers.